russrimm/PowerPlatformAppInsights/README.md

 ## Training Guide

-This repository contains a comprehensive training guide on integrating Power Platform solutions with Microsoft Application Insights.
-This guide is designed to help you understand how to monitor, track, and gain insights into your Power Platform applications using Azure Application Insights.
+This repository contains a comprehensive guide on integrating Power Platform solutions with Microsoft Application Insights.
+It is designed to help understand how to monitor, track, and gain insights into Power Platform applications using Azure Application Insights.

 ## Table of Contents